Who is Nano Home Loans?

 The tax treatment of offset sub-accounts is covered in a tax ruling which can be located here.
 One potential benefit of an offset account is that the interest that a customer saves by using an offset account will not be taxed.
 Please speak to your tax adviser for advice on your home loan.

 Home loan repayments are calculated based on a range of factors including the loan amount, interest rate, loan term and repayment type.
-Join Nano for Priority Access and to calculate how much your estimated repayments.

 Interest only home loans allow you to only pay the interest on your loan, without contributing any money towards paying off the principal.
 This is as opposed to principal and interest loans, where a portion of your repayments goes towards paying the interest, and a portion towards the principal component of your loan, reducing your loan limit over time.
 Most interest only loans have a maximum amount of time you can make interest only repayments (at Nano, between 1 -5 years), before switching back to principal and interest repayments.